 By 2004, we had five kids under our roof and darts was taking a back seat to dance performances, hockey games, soccer, etc. We still made some tournaments in Alaska, but it usually involved bringing kids with us.
 In 2006, I gave up my position as ADO Regional Director and let darts take a back seat to my ever-increasing family obligations.
 In 2004, I had started an annual tournament in Cooper Landing, Alaska, that I had continued to run.

-Now it's 2017.
+Now it's 2018.
 My three oldest children have moved out.
 Michele and I are left with two daughters at home and find that we have more time for darts.
-Five years ago we started playing in the Kenai Mixed Dart League as subs on a team with my brother and his wife, and my daughter and her husband.
-A few years ago my daughter and her husband moved out of state and we have been playing regularly every week.
+Six years ago we started playing in the Kenai Mixed Dart League as subs on a team with my brother and his wife, and my daughter and her husband.
+Four years ago my daughter and her husband moved out of state and we have been playing regularly every week.
 At the same time, we are looking at every tournament in Alaska and figuring out a way to play in them.
 A couple years ago, I expanded my dart playing into our local soft-tip league.
 My son, Kyle, now plays league and tournaments with us.

 Today, I work as a Project Manager in Alaska's Oil and Gas industry.
 Michele works at a local Yoga studio and is an officer with our local dart league.
 We run a several dart tournaments on the Kenai Peninsula and are involved with a few more around Alaska.
 I just took on the job as the ADO Region 1-1 Director for Alaska.